iamrohitsuthar/LiveChatServer/README.md

 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/iamrohitsuthar/LiveChatServer/issues/new).
+If you find a bug (the application couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/iamrohitsuthar/LiveChatServer/issues/new).

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/iamrohitsuthar/LiveChatServer/issues/new).